MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-mailchimp.md

 ## Known limitations

-- Up to 1 million profiles per export to Mailchimp.
+- Up to 1 million customer profiles per export to Mailchimp.
 - Exporting to Mailchimp is limited to segments.
-- Exporting segments with 1 million profiles can take up to three hours.
+- Exporting segments with 1 million customer profiles can take up to three hours.
-- The number of profiles that you can export to Mailchimp is dependent and limited on your contract with Mailchimp.
+- The number of customer profiles that you can export to Mailchimp is dependent and limited on your contract with Mailchimp.

 ## Set up connection to Mailchimp